NEW YORK — The R-rated spy comedy Kingsman: The Golden Circle has taken over the top spot at the box office with an estimated $39 million debut.

 The second installment pushed the Stephen King sensation It into second place in its third week of release.
 But It still continues to pull in record crowds.
 With $30 million over the weekend, It is now the highest-grossing horror film of all time, not accounting for inflation, with $266.3 million thus far.

 The unexpectedly strong performance of It may have slightly hurt the opening of the Kingsman sequel.

-The Lego Ninjago Movie was further off expectations, making its debut in third with $21.2 million.
-Phil Lord and Chris Miller's The Lego Movie — the 2014 hit that made $469 million worldwide — kicked off a bustling franchise.
-Ninjago, though, is the second spinoff of the calendar year, following February's The Lego Batman Movie.
+The Lego Movie spinoff The Lego Ninjago Movie, was further off expectations, making its debut in third with $21.2 million.
+It was the second Lego Movie spinoff of the year, following February's The Lego Batman Movie.

 Rounding out the top five: Dylan O'Brien's American Assassin, adapted from the Vince Flynn book, finished fourth with $6.3 million and Reese Witherspoon rom-com Home Again fell to fifth with $3.3 million.